How to Install a French Drain in Australia (Step-by-Step)

 Understanding the Drainage Problem

 Whether you’re managing a sloped block, pooling around a retaining wall, or waterlogged garden beds, the key is finding a way to redirect water away from vulnerable areas efficiently and safely.
-Often, this may involve a professional drainage system design tailored to your site conditions.
+Often, this may involve a professional new drain installation tailored to your site conditions.

 Cross-section of a French drain showing gravel, perforated pipe, and water flow away from a home